ccollicutt/simplestack/README.md

 * 1x controller
 * 2x compute nodes

-It does not use Neutron, so "legacy" nova-network, and uses flat dhcp networking.
+It does not use Neutron, so "legacy" nova-network, and uses flat dhcp.
+Cinder is not installed either, nor Horizon.
+About the only extra thing is the fact that haproxy is setup to front the nova and glance apis with ssl.

 ## Vagrant